Continual Learning of Knowledge Graph Embeddings: Experimental Setup

-\textbf{CKGE datasets:} To date, there is no established benchmark dataset for CKGE.
-In this work, we introduce\footnote{See https://github.com/adaruna3/continual-kge for code repository} three standard evaluation datasets, which we obtain by sampling.
-Our heuristic sampling strategy emulates the New Instances and Concepts scenario presented in \cite{lesort2020cl_robotics} under the categorization of the nature of data samples within training sets.
+\textbf{CKGE datasets:} Since there is no established benchmark dataset for CKGE, we introduce three standard evaluation datasets that we obtain by sampling.
+Our heuristic sampling strategy emulates the New Instances and Concepts scenario presented in~\cite{lesort2020cl_robotics} under the categorization of the nature of data samples within training sets.
 Therefore, our sampling strategy models the scenario where a robot explores a world and discovers new triple instances that contain new concepts (i.e. entities or relations), new triple instances that contain previously observed concepts, and triple instances that have been previously observed.
 Consider a knowledge graph $\mathcal{G}$ whose triples $\mathcal{D}$ have been split into a training set $\mathcal{D}_{Tr}$, validation set $\mathcal{D}_{Va}$, and test set $\mathcal{D}_{Te}$.
-Our approach for generating datasets for $n=\{1,...,N\}$ learning sessions is: \begin{small_ind_enumerate} \item Sample training triples: uniformly sample without replacement $\frac{|\mathcal{D}_{Tr}|}{N}$ triples from training set of $\mathcal{G}$, i.e., the probability of a triple being sampled is $\frac{1}{|\mathcal{D}_{Tr}|}$.
+Our approach for generating datasets for $n=\{1,...,N\}$ learning sessions is: \begin{small_ind_enumerate} \item \textit{Sample training triples}: uniformly sample without replacement $\frac{|\mathcal{D}_{Tr}|}{N}$ triples from training set $\mathcal{D}_{Tr}$ of $\mathcal{G}$.
 These triples form training dataset $\mathcal{D}^{n}_{Tr}$.